aymanaamin/aymanamin_site/content/authors/admin/_index.md

 I am an **Associate Professor of Statistics** at <a href = "http://www.menofia.edu.eg/Home/en">Faculty of Commerce, Menoufia University, Egypt</a>, with a background on mathematics, theoretical statistics, Bayesian statistics, time series analysis, machine learning, software quality attributes forecasting and statistical programming, along with excellent academic and research experiences.

-I was awarded my PhD from <a href = "http://www.swin.edu.au/">Faculty of Science, Engineering and Technology, Swinburne University of Technology, Australia</a> (in January 2014), and my MSc in Statistics (with excellent degree in October 2009) and BSc in Statistics and Social Science Computing (with excellent degree in June 2006) from <a href = "http://www.feps.eun.eg/">Faculty of Economics and Political Science (FEPS), Cairo University</a>, Egypt.
+I was awarded the PhD from <a href = "http://www.swin.edu.au/">Faculty of Science, Engineering and Technology, Swinburne University of Technology, Australia</a> (in January 2014), and the MSc in Statistics (with excellent degree in October 2009) and the BSc in Statistics and Social Science Computing (with excellent degree in June 2006) from <a href = "http://www.feps.eun.eg/">Faculty of Economics and Political Science (FEPS), Cairo University</a>, Egypt.

 Most of my research work is in Bayesian statistics, time series analysis and forecasting methods.
 I always learn new things related to statistics and data science, and I love working with researchers and data scientists at global level.